FranLopezCampos/FranLopezCampos/README.md

 ---

-## 📈 Experiencia Profesional
+## 📈 Work Experience

 ### Software Engineer at Fitnext
-**Agosto 2023 – Presente**
+**August 2023 – Today**

-- Diseño e implementación de nuevas características de API.
+- Design and implement new API features
-- Implementación de nuevas funcionalidades y resolución de errores en la aplicación móvil.
+- Implement new functionalities and resolve bugs on the mobile app
-- Desarrollo de pruebas unitarias y end-to-end (E2E).
+- Unit and E2E tests implementation
-- Migración de funcionalidades de API heredadas a una nueva base de código.
+- Migration of legacy API functionalities to the new codebase

 ### Software Engineer Internship at Avanade
-**Marzo 2023 – Agosto 2023**
+**March 2023 – August 2023**

-- Introducción a tecnologías de Microsoft.
+- Introduction to Microsoft technologies
-- Desarrollo de nuevos endpoints de API para una plataforma bancaria.
+- Develop new API endpoints for a banking platform

 ---

-## 🎓 Educación
+## 🎓 Education

-**Grado en Ingeniería Informática**
+**Bachelor of Science in Computer Engineering**

-Universidad de Málaga, 2019–2023
+ University of Malaga, 2019–2023

 ---

-## 📚 Cursos
+## 📚 Courses

 - **NestJS: Desarrollo backend escalable con Node**
 - **NestJS + GraphQL: Evoluciona tus APIs**